DikshaaVikram/data-analysis/README.md

 # data-analysis
-She is an armature science grad who is trying really hard to get into data analytics domain ;)
+She is an armature science grad who is looking into oppurtunities in data analytics domain ;)